telerik/kendo-ui-core/docs/controls/grid/sorting.md

 ### Single-Column Sorting

 By default, the Grid applies single-column sorting when `sortable` is set to `true`.
-You can also configure the single-column sort mode by setting the `mode` option of `editable` to `single`.
+You can also configure the single-column sort mode by setting the `mode` option of `sortable` to `single`.

     $("#grid").kendoGrid({
          sortable: true